deep-poharkar/HM0039_GPTCoders/README.md

 ## Remarks
   TraqLinq has the potential to evolve into a comprehensive platform for mental health support, continuously improving and adapting to meet the needs of its users.
+  In the next phase of development, TraqLinq will incorporate advanced analysis of user interactions and implement an emailing feature to provide personalized mental health insights and recommendations.